-once every five years.
-The auditor reviewed several employee files and verified the criminal history checks had been

-115.217 (f) In reviewing the applicant packets for ABHS it was determined they did not ask all applicants and employees who may have contact with residents directly about previous misconduct described in paragraph (a) of this section in written applications.
+115.217 (e) ABHS PREA Manual, 2.1 - Criminal Background Checks and Excluded Providers explains that criminal background records checks will have a check completed a the time of initial employment, and every 36 months thereafter within one month of their hire anniversary, exceeding the requirements of a criminal history check being completed at least once every five years.
+The auditor reviewed several employee files and verified the criminal history checks had been completed according to policy.
+The Human Resources staff was also aware of this requirement.
+115.217 (f) In reviewing the applicant packets for ABHS for a previous audit at another facility, it was determined they did not ask all applicants and employees who may have contact with residents directly about previous misconduct described in paragraph (a) of this section in written applications.
 ABHS created a form Employment Application Addendum, which includes the required questions.
-The form was immediately implemented and was effective on July 1, 2022.
-During corrective action, the auditor was able to view new hire documentation to ensure the new form had been implemented.
+The form was implemented on July 1, 2022.
+The auditor reviewed all newly hired employees after the implementation date to verify the new form was in effect and being properly used.
 ABHS states they do not have written self-evaluations conducted as part of the review of current employees so there were no examples for the auditor to review.
 The Human Resources staff understands if self-evaluations are completed in the future, they will need to ask employees about previous misconduct described in paragraph (a) of this section.
 ABHS collective bargaining agreements inform employees they have a continuing affirmative duty to disclose any such misconduct, including any arrests, criminal citations, court-imposed sanctions, or conditions that are required to be reported by Employer contracts or by law within twenty-four hours or prior to the start of their next scheduled work shift, whichever occurs first.
 115.217 (g) ABHS states material omissions regarding such misconduct, or the provision of materially false information, shall be grounds for termination.
-In the application, they must certify that all facts in the application and attached documents are true and complete to the best of their knowledge and any falsification, misrepresentation, or omission, as well as any misleading statements or omissions, generally will result in denial of employment or immediate termination, regardless of when and how discovered.
+In the application, they must certify that all facts in the application and attached documents are true and complete to the best of their knowledge and any falsification, misrepresentation, or omissions, as well as any misleading statements or omissions, generally will result in denial of employment or immediate termination, regardless of when and how discovered.
 All applications the auditor reviewed included this information.
 115.217 (h) ABHS states it would provide information on substantiated allegations of sexual abuse or sexual harassment involving a former employee upon receiving a request from an institutional employer for whom such employee has applied to work unless prohibited by law.
 There were no examples of this occurring, however, the Human Resources staff was aware of it.

-Corrective Action and Conclusion: The facility entered a corrective action period in which the auditor verified the new form had been implemented and institutionalized by reviewing new hire staff and copies of the new forms had been completed.
-The auditor found the facility fully compliant with every provision of this standard with the appropriate corrective action.
+Conclusion: In reviewing completed new hire forms with the new form implemented the auditor determined the facility was compliant with every provision of this standard.
+The facility understands it will need to continue to use this new form moving forward.